 PPGs determine their own activities according to the needs of the community and the practice itself.
 Examples of the work PPGs have taken part in include changes to the phone and new appointment systems, patient surveys and the promotion of local health campaigns with Public Health.
 Members meet every four to six weeks and correspond via email in between meetings.

-NHS Halton CCG meet with members of the PPGs for a PPG Plus meeting.
-The PPG Plus is a network that brings together representatives of individual PPGs to share best practice, discuss how they can work together and discuss how they can support the CCG workstreams
+We facilitate a PPG network that brings together representatives of individual PPGs to share best practice, discuss how they can work together and discuss how they can support our workstreams.